natgo/wt-wiki-scraper/wikitext-transpiled/ground/RakJPz%202.md

 If you're feeling particularly feisty, you may also play this vehicle like its other cousin, the [[JPz 4-5]], or its ancestor, the [[SPz 12-3 LGS]], at close range.
 This is not recommended for inexperienced players, as this vehicle is specifically tailored to longer range combat, but the purpose of this section is to simply detail that this alternative gameplay route is ''possible''.
 You can use the fact that, for the first second or two the SS.11s fly after being fired, they will automatically try to home in to your crosshairs before switching to MCLOS guidance, and basically use the vehicle as a SACLOS ATGM carrier at close range.
 This usually involves ambushing an enemy, hiding behind an unexpected hill or terrain feature as your enemy passes by unaware, only to be hit by two near-point blank SS.11s to the side or rear.
 As the self correcting trajectory of the missiles assist the flight path and as the range the missiles are being fired at are near point blank, your missiles will often hit directly where you want them to with minimal course corrections.
 This is also an advantage the RakJPz 2 has over its successor, the [[RakJPz 2 (HOT)]], as the HOT only has 1 missile tube and cannot engage targets in quick succession or follow up with another shot if the first missile was insufficient.

-Due to the addition of SACLOS SS.11Bs to the Raketenjagdpanzer 2, one of the vehicle's main negatives (its MCLOS missile guidance) was effectively nullified upon this change.
-As the successor vehicle in the form of the RakJPz 2 (HOT) loses a significant amount of gun depression, gun traverse angles in general as well as a slower rate of fire, for the ambush/long range fire role the RakJPz 2 is now far more flexible than it once was with only MCLOS ATGMs.
-The SS.11Bs are fairly maneuverable and respond to controls well, and as the missiles fly slower than the HOT missiles they can be easier to correct them mid flight as well.
+Unlocking the SACLOS SS.11B missiles nullifies one of the vehicle's main negatives (its MCLOS missile guidance).
+As the successor vehicle in the form of the RakJPz 2 (HOT) loses a significant amount of gun depression, gun traverse angles in general, as well as having a slower rate of fire, the RakJPz 2 is far more flexible for the ambush/long range fire role.
+The SS.11Bs are fairly manoeuvrable and respond to controls well, and as the missiles fly slower than the HOT missiles they can be easier to correct mid-flight as well.
 Ultimately, the addition of these SACLOS ATGMs greatly improve the vehicle's flexibility and general usage, and unlocking this modification should be a priority to improve performance across the board for no real downsides.

 Overall, the Raketenjagdpanzer 2 is a good addition to Germany's Cold War doctrine of high mobility with thin armour.
 Its long ranged advantages are definitely there, but may be overshadowed by direct-fire cannons like the [[Leopard 1]] and its L7 105 mm, or its successor vehicle which has SACLOS guided missiles instead of the MCLOS missiles of the RakJPz 2.
 In spite of this, the vehicle has its uses at the Battle Rating it is at, and can serve as a good fallback vehicle on more specific maps as a utility vehicle.